Arada (company): Projects

 In January 2021, Arada launched its third project, an upmarket forested community based in the Suyoh district of Sharjah.
 The project consists of 3,000 villas and townhouses, with the first phase due for completion by the end of 2023.
-The compound is set to incorporate a “green spine” comprising 50,000 trees, in an attempt to create an exclusive living space in the midst of nature.

-In September 2022, the central precinct of the project was opened, marking the first part of Masaar to be completed.
+The compound is set to incorporate a “green spine” comprising 50,000 trees.
+In September 2022, the central precinct of the project was opened.
 As of September 2024, half of Masaar had been completed, with around 1,500 homes handed over.

-Masaar 2

-Masaar 2 is Arada’s second ‘forested’ community in Sharjah, featuring 2,000 homes and based in the Ruwaidat suburb of the city.
-Valued at AED5.5 billion, the project sold out just three hours after launch, with the first homes scheduled to be delivered before the end of 2027.
+Masaar 2 is Arada’s second ‘forested’ community in Sharjah based in the Ruwaidat suburb of the city.
+Valued at AED5.5 billion, the project sold out three hours after launch, with the first homes scheduled to be delivered before the end of 2027.

-Masaar 3

-Arada’s third Masaar master community was launched in September 2025 and features 4,000 villas and townhouses across eight gated districts.
+Arada’s third Masaar master community was launched in September 2025, with 4,000 villas and townhouses across eight gated districts planned.
 The first two phases of the community sold out on the launch date.

-Akala

-In May 2025, Arada announced the launch of Akala, an own-brand hospitality and luxury residences concept focused on the theme of wellness.
-With its first location located between DIFC and Downtown Dubai, Akala is scheduled to be completed by the end of 2029.
+In May 2025, Arada announced the launch of Akala, a hospitality and luxury residences concept focused on the theme of wellness, scheduled to be completed by the end of 2029.

-Anantara Sharjah Resort and Anantara Sharjah Residences

 In May 2024, Arada announced a partnership with Minor Hotels to launch the Anantara Sharjah Resort and Anantara Sharjah Residences, on Heerah Beach in Sharjah.
-The project will contain 110 rooms and 128 branded apartments and is scheduled to be completed in 2027.
+The project is scheduled to be completed in 2027.

-Jouri Hills at Jumeirah Golf Estates

 In November 2022, Arada launched its first project in Dubai.
-Based in the Jumeirah Golf Estates master community, Jouri Hills contains 294 high-end villas and townhouses.
+Based in the Jumeirah Golf Estates master community, Jouri Hills is planned to contain 294 high-end villas and townhouses.

-Armani Beach Residences at Palm Jumeirah

 In mid-2022, Arada announced a partnership with Armani Group and the Japanese architect Tadao Ando to build Armani Beach Residences at Palm Jumeirah.
 The project is scheduled to be completed by the end of 2026.

-W Residences at Dubai Harbour

-In October 2024, Arada announced the sales launch of W Residences at Dubai Harbour, a branded residences project that will be operated by Marriott International.
-Valued at AED5 billion, the three-tower complex will contain 400 apartments and the developer has said that it is scheduled to be completed in 2028.
+In October 2024, Arada announced the sales launch of W Residences at Dubai Harbour, a residences project that will be operated by Marriott International.
+Valued at AED5 billion, the developer has said that it is scheduled to be completed in 2028.

+In January 2026, Arada launched Inaura Downtown, a 210-m tall hospitality and branded residences tower designed by Dutch architects MVRDV.